 - Everything is archived out of my main inbox and organized by their respective star/symbol.

-- If appropriate, each email is also labeled into appropriate folders for later reference.
+- If appropriate, each email is also labelled into appropriate folders for later reference.

-Note, this is primarily a desktop method of organization and not as useful for people who primarily access their email on their phones.
+Again, this is a desktop-focused method of organization and not as useful for people who primarily access their email on their phones.
 You can use the yellow star in the mobile Gmail app to mark ‘Needs Action’ but none of the other stars/symbols.